 Over time, the quality, consistency, and color tend to change on your oil-based lubricants this is because of many factors that directly “age” your oil.
 As a rule of thumb, color does not dictate the efficiency of oil.
-Color will change for a variety of reasons from heat, additives, and contaminants to something as simple as water and coolant so judging an oil’s efficiency on color alone is not possible.
+The color will change for a variety of reasons from heat, additives, and contaminants to something as simple as water and coolant, so judging an oil’s efficiency on color alone is not possible.

 - New, clean oil is amber in color

 - As engine oil gets darker, it can indicate: